Is there a test of strength more pure than putting the wind beneath a natural stone?

 The challenge went unanswered for over 100 years until 1972, when Belfast man Jack Shanks, weighing just 11 1/2 stone, successfully hoisted the giant boulders with his bare hands.
 He returned the following year and walked himself into the history books by recreating Dinnie's feat and proving to the world that it could be done.
 Few have successfully lifted both Dinnie Stones unassisted over the years since Dinnie, showing just how difficut a task it is.
 Carrying them unassisted remains the Ultimate challenge!

-To date the Dinnie Stones have only ever been lifted and carried over the distance barehanded by 6 men:- Donald's father Robert Dinnie (according to Donald's own account), Donald Dinnie himself in 1860, Jack Shanks in 1973, Pro Strong Man competitor Mark Felix in 2014 and on August the 6th at The Gathering Brian Irwin from Belfast, Northern Ireland and Mark Haydock from Preston, England added their names to the history books by successfully carrying the Steens across Potarch Bridge.
+To date the Dinnie Stones have only ever been lifted and carried over the distance barehanded by 7 men:- Donald's father Robert Dinnie (according to Donald's own account), Donald Dinnie himself in 1860 then Jack Shanks in 1973.
+Pro Strong Man competitor Mark Felix successfully completed the challenge at the Aboyne Games in 2014.
+On August the 6th at The Gathering Brian Irwin from Belfast, Northern Ireland and Mark Haydock from Preston, England added their names to the history books by successfully carrying the Steens across Potarch Bridge.
+Pete Seddon is the latest to add his name to the list by successfully carrying the stones across Potarch Bridge on 18th April 2018.

 Have you lifted the stones?
 Please feel free to contact us with details of your adventure along with photos and / or links to videos and we will be delighted to add your name and welcome you to the Brotherhood of the Stones.